 Time-frame for Making Complaints

-The courts would take the cognizance of offenses under Section 138 upon receiving a complaint made by the payee in due course of the cheque.
-The complaint must be issued in writing within a month of the date of the offense.
+The courts would take the cognizance of offences under Section 138 upon receiving a complaint made by the payee in due course of the cheque.
+The complaint must be issued in writing within a month of the date of the offence.
 However, an amendment in the year 2002 has facilitated the filing of complaints after this period, if the complainant manages to satisfy the court that the cause for the delay was on reasonable grounds.
 The complaint must not be made to any court which is inferior to a Metropolitan Magistrate or a Judicial Magistrate of the first class.

-Offense by Companies
+Offence by Companies

-If a company turns out to be the defaulter of a cheque bounce, the person responsible for the conduct of the company during the issuance of the cheque, as well as the company, will be considered guilty of the offense.
+If a company turns out to be the defaulter of a cheque bounce, the person responsible for the conduct of the company during the issuance of the cheque, as well as the company, will be considered guilty of the offence.
 More details pertaining to this aspect can be found here.

 False Case of Cheque Bounce

-Certain business dealings may prompt the drawee to present a cheque to the other party as a security.
-However, the payee may fraudulently deposit the cheque offered as security despite successfully completing the earlier transaction and impose a case of cheque dishonor on the drawer.
+Certain business dealings may prompt the drawee to present a cheque to the other party as security.
+However, the payee may fraudulently deposit the cheque offered as security despite successfully completing the earlier transaction and impose a case of cheque dishonour on the drawer.
 Given this scenario, the drawee must prove that the secondary cheque was given by way of security and no debts existed at any point in time.